Adlingfleet: History

+The name Adlingfleet derives from the Old English æðelingflēot meaning 'the prince's estuary'.

 The village was written as "Adelingesfluet" in the Domesday Book.
 From this we know that the lord of the manor was Siward Barn before the Norman Conquest; later, in 1086, it was Geoffrey de la Guerche.

 It was part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, and was then in the Boothferry district of Humberside until 1996.
+On 1 April 1983 the parish was abolished to form Twin Rivers, part also went to Eastoft.

 The parish church of All Saints is a Grade I listed building.
 The building has a cruciform plan, with a nave, a chancel, a south aisle, north and south transepts, and a square tower at the west end.
 Much of it is 13th century, with some re-used 12th-century doors.
 The aisle and tower were built in the 15th century, and various amendments were made in 1792–94, in 1828 and in 1955–57.
 Internally, the building contains monuments including a very fine knight effigy, to a Haldenby, who died in 1596.